International Human Resource Management

 Closing words

-With the necessary information its easier for the HR to help boost job satisfaction, improve employee engagement, and define clear expectations via a moonlighting policy without snubbing the expectations and needs of employees.
+With the necessary information, it’s easier for HR to help boost job satisfaction, improve employee engagement, and define clear expectations via a moonlighting policy without snubbing the expectations and needs of employees.